 Miniwanca will provide transportation on the 8th from the Grand Rapids airport and bus station.
 It is also pretty common for staff members to carpool from different cities.
 A travel form will be made available once you are hired so you can let us know what your travel arrangements are.

 That is totally okay!
 We are always looking to build a staff that is representative of our participant community, and many participants will be new as well.
 So long as you are open to new experiences and people, we are open to having you join our team.

 Health Team members spend the day immersed in community activities and responding to medical needs as necessary.
 They take care of morning, lunchtime, dinner, and bedtime medication distribution for participants and ensure everyone is healthy enough to participate in daily activities.
 The most important responsibility of any NLC staff member is fostering a positive community.
 We all pitch in where we can to keep things running smoothly, and attend/participate in all activities to ensure objectives are met.

-Miniwanca is able to work with a variety of dietary needs and allergies.
-At each meal, Miniwanca will provide a dairy free, gluten free, and vegetarian option.
+Miniwanca is able to support a variety of dietary needs and allergies.
+At each meal, Miniwanca will provide a dairy free, gluten free, and/or vegetarian option.
 Miniwanca is peanut and tree nut aware and will not serve anything with those products in it.
 Some snacks and desserts may be created in a facility that uses peanuts or tree nuts, and safe alternatives will be offered when those are the general option.